-Camden advertises all applications it receives in 4 ways:
+Camden advertises all applications it receives in the following ways:

-If, on examination, you think you would be adversely affected by an application – and you may need professional help in reading drawings etc to be sure about this – you should e-mail comments or objections to the Planners at www.camden.gov.uk.planning and /or by writing to:-
+If you think you would be adversely affected by an application, you should e-mail comments or objections to the Planners at www.camden.gov.uk.planning and /or by writing to:-

 London Borough of Camden

 It is important to quote the application reference number (e.g. 2018/xxxx/P), and if possible the Planning Officer’s name.
 Both of these will be on the application information.
 You may also consult and copy objections to your local Councillor.
 This can be helpful, although there are situations where he or she cannot intervene directly.